-An emeritus designation is an honourable recognition for long service and contributions to the institution.
+UFV grants the honourable designation of professor or librarian emeritus in recognition of long service and contributions to the institution.

 How does someone earn emeritus status?

 As noted in the university's Collective Agreement, an emeritus designation is not automatic.
 The designation of "Professor Emeritus" or "Librarian Emeritus" may be awarded by the UFV Board of Governors to a retired faculty member who has served a minimum of 15 years as a full-time faculty member.
 The person must first be nominated for the designation by a Department Head or Director, and the nomination must be approved by both the Dean, and the Provost and Vice-President, Academic.